 On June 1, 2009, the President determined, after consultation with the Provost, the Deans, and the Institutional and Strategic Planning Committee, to change the nomenclature of the Colleges to Schools and Colleges and to move some departments into other divisions in order to reflect best practices at universities and to better serve the mission of the university.
 The College of Education and Behavioral Sciences became the School of Education; the Department of Behavioral Sciences moved from the School of Education to the College of Arts and Humanities.
 The College of Business and Economics became the School of Business; the College of Nursing became the School of Nursing and Allied Health and brought in the Department of Kinesiology from the former College of Education and Behavioral Sciences.
 In 2012, new colleges and schools were formed as a result of further review of academic structure initiated due to continued university growth.
 A total of eight academic units were recognized on the HBU campus: Smith College of Liberal Arts, College of Education and Behavioral Sciences, School of Humanities, School of Fine Arts, College of Business, School of Nursing and Allied Health, College of Science and Mathematics, and the School of Christian Thought.
 In the restructuring, the Department of Psychology was moved to the College of Education and Behavioral Sciences.
-Two distinct schools, School of Education and School of Behavioral Sciences, were formed within the College of Education and Behavioral Sciences.
-The School of Education houses the Department of Special Populations, Department of Curriculum and Instruction; the School of Psychology houses the Department of Psychology; the School of Education and the School of Psychology share leadership of the Department of Leadership and Counseling.
+Two distinct schools, School of Education and School of

+Behavioral Sciences, were formed within the College of Education and Behavioral Sciences.
+The School of Education houses the Department of Special Populations, Department of Curriculum and Instruction; the School of Behavioral Sciences houses the Department of Psychology; the School of Education and the School of Behavioral Sciences share leadership of the Department of Leadership and Counseling.
 In 2015, the College of Business was renamed as the Archie W. Dunham College of Business following receipt of a generous gift to the University.
+Also in 2015, the School of Humanities was expanded to incorporate the faculty and curriculum of the Smith College of Liberal Arts.
+In 2016, the School of Christian Thought expanded to include the newly founded Houston Theological Seminary.